 Motion tracking technology compares patients’ performance with the sample and gives guidance and correction suggestions if needed.
 As VERA helps patients recover function over time, it is essential to encourage, measure and report patient engagement and objective performance of their progress.

-“This focus on developing an ongoing relationship with specific patients, along with the framework it requires and the metrics it produces, are major differences from broadly-released, “fire-and-forget” games for health,” Mark Barrett, Lead Software Engineer at Reflexion Health, said.
+‘This focus on developing an ongoing relationship with specific patients, along with the framework it requires and the metrics it produces, are major differences from broadly-released, “fire-and-forget” games for health.’

 The GlassOff program is developed to eliminate dependency on reading glasses by enhancing users brain’s image processing function.
 The recovery process consists of several sessions that are mini visual recognition games.

 Working through GlassOff exercises takes about 12 minutes.
 It’s recommended to follow the program 3 times a week for 3 months.
 The app automatically reminds users when it’s time for the next session.